marimo-team/marimo/docs/guides/installation_uv.md

 # Running Marimo with `uv`

-You can run a Marimo notebook using `uv` through one of the following methods:
+You can run a Marimo notebook using the package manager `uv` through one of the following methods:

 1. **Within a project environment**
 2. **Temporary installation (cached)**